 Honestly articulating screens are the technology we never knew we needed with cameras years ago, but now we’ve got them we would struggle to operate without.

-OVF’s are the traditional viewfinders where you see a real-time view of your shot made possible by the camera’s mirrored prism.
+OVF’s are the traditional viewfinders where you see a real-time view of your shot made possibly by the camera’s mirrored pentaprism.
 EVF’s are basically a little monitor in the viewfinder of your scene.
 They require more battery power but can apply filters in real-time so you can see your finished shot more closely.

 To know why it’s helpful when deciding on what camera is best for you, its important to see the problem of Live View LCD screens.

-Warning – LCD screens may be bigger but are susceptible to bright lights and reflection rendering them almost impossible to see under bright sunshine.
+LCD screens maybe bigger but are susceptible to bright lights and reflection rendering them almost impossible to see under bright sunshine.

 What is truly best when selecting what camera is best?
-One with a mirror (DSLR’s) or without (Mirrorless)?
-Well, let’s make this super simple with a quick comparison for you to decide on your needs.
+One with a mirror (DSLRs) or without (Mirrorless)?
+Let’s make this super simple with a quick comparison for you to decide on your needs.

 Larger & Heavier